leandrocastello/Harvest-recalls/README.md

 # Harvest-recalls
-This repository contains R code for the Linear Mixed Models constructed in Castello et al. (Year), Local knowledge reconstructs historical resource use.
-Journal name.
-Link to paper.
+This repository contains R code for the Linear Mixed Models constructed in: Castello et al. (In Press).
+Local knowledge reconstructs historical resource use.
+Frontiers in Ecology and the Environment.
+DOI: 10.1002/fee.2726

 The following R packages were used to analyze the data:
 ```